 - Show Why Your Ex Does Not Serve Your Children’s Best Interests- On the flip side, you should also be trying to show why your ex is a worse choice when it comes to serving your children’s best interests.
 To do this, you can use the civil discovery process to request things like employment records, criminal history, and child welfare evaluations on your ex, collecting evidence that proves that they can’t provide a high-quality environment for the children.

-- Request a Neutral Third-Party Investigation- Another thing you can do to build a strong child custody case is to request a guardian ad litem, a neutral third party who will investigate both you and your ex and make a recommendation to the court based on their findings.
-This guardian will likely interview your friends and family, as well as your children’s pediatrician or teachers, and may also make surprise visits to each home as part of the investigation.
+- Request a Neutral Third-Party Investigation- Another thing you can do to build a strong child custody case is to request a neutral third party who will investigate both you and your ex and make a recommendation to the court based on their findings.
+This person will likely interview your friends and family, as well as your children’s pediatrician or teachers, and may also make surprise visits to each home as part of the investigation.